Boris Asafyev

 Asafyev had a strong influence on Soviet music.
 His compositions included ballets, operas, symphonies, concertos and chamber music.
 His ballets included Flames of Paris, based on the French Revolution, and The Fountain of Bakhchisarai, which was first performed in 1934, and was performed at the Mariinsky Theatre in St. Petersburg in 2006.

-His writings, under the name Igor Glebov, included The Book about Stravinsky and Glinka (for which he was awarded the Stalin Prize in 1948).
+His writings, under the name Igor Glebov, included The Symphonic etudes, The Book about Stravinsky and Glinka (for which he was awarded the Stalin Prize in 1948).

 Selected works

 Plaque in Truda Square, Saint Petersburg, dedicated to Asafyev.